ThePyth0nKid/Fuut/README.md

 - [JavaScript](https://www.javascript.com/)
   - Used for the hover effect of the images.
 - [Google Fonts](https://fonts.google.com/)
-  - Used to obtain the fonts linked in the header, fonts used were Playfair and Cookie
+  - Used to obtain the fonts linked in the header, fonts used were Roboto Mono and Oswald
 - [Font Awesome](https://fontawesome.com/)
   - Used to obtain the social media icons used in the footer.
 - [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools)